projectara/greybus-spec/source/index.rst

 ..

-    This operation is sent by the AP to the SVC to request that a bidirectional route be set up in the UniPro switching network that allows traffic to flow between the two indicated device ids.
+    This operation is sent by the AP to the SVC to request that a bidirectional route be set up in the |unipro| switching network that allows traffic to flow between the two indicated device ids.
 Initially routes are in a disabled state; traffic flow will only be allowed when the route has been enabled. **Note: in ES1,